Translocation Down Syndrome

 Parents with balanced translocations may:

-The parent can donate the right amount of chromosomes to a pregnancy.
-However, that
+The parent can donate the right number of chromosomes to a pregnancy.
+But that parent

 is not something the parent can control or predict.
 The chance depends on the type